 - massaging the foot and affected toes

-- using arch supports a type of padding that supports the arch of the foot and removes pressure from the nerve
+- using arch supports — a type of padding that supports the arch of the foot and removes pressure from the nerve

-- taking over-the-counter (OTC) painkilling medications
+- taking over-the-counter (OTC) pain relievers

-- modifying activities, for example, avoiding or taking a break from activities that put repetitive pressure on the neuroma, until the condition improves
+- modifying activities — for example, avoiding or taking a break from activities that put repetitive pressure on the neuroma — until the condition improves

-Taking measures to reduce pressure will help reduce the level of pain.
+Several types of orthotic devices or arch-supporting shoes, metatarsal pads, or bars are available OTC.
+People can place these under the neuroma.
+Taking measures to reduce the pressure will help reduce the level of pain.

-Conditions and situations that can cause the bones to rub against a nerve include:
+Conditions and situations that can cause the bones to rub against a nerve

 - shoes with a pointed or tight toe box that squashes the toes together